MetPX/sarracenia/docs/source/Explanation/DetectFileReady.rst

 to directories being monitored by sr_watch.
 Failing to properly set file completion protocols is a common source of intermittent and difficult to diagnose file transfer issues.
-For reliable file transfers, it is critical that both the writer and sr3_watch agree on how to represent a file that isn't complete.
+For reliable file transfers, it is critical that both the writer and watch agree on how to represent a file that isn't complete.